 Activity 4 – Make an Architecture Timeline

 Since the beginning of time, humans have built shelters for protection.
-As settlements of people collected, different types of buildings were needed.
+As people settled, different types of buildings were needed.
 As communities flourished, cities developed.
-People in different places and different times have built architecture in response to culture, society, technology, climate and the environment.
-When we travel we can visit buildings from other centuries that still exist and imagine what they meant to the people who created them and what they mean to people alive today.
-Research architectural timelines and create one that starts back at least three thousand years ago.
-Draw and label significant buildings from each century up to the 20th century and the invention of the modern-day tall building, the SKYSCRAPER.
-Try to add the tall buildings on to the drawings of the historical buildings.
-How tall do you have to go?
+People in other places and different times have built architecture in response to culture, society, technology, climate, and the environment.
+When we travel, we can visit buildings from other centuries that still exist and imagine what they meant to the people who created them and what they mean to people alive today.
+Architects can also work like archaeologists to excavate and study past civilizations.
+Preserving historic buildings is a vital role for architects.
+Historic preservation aims to restore the building to its original condition and reuse it by adapting its function while retaining the structure.
+Research architectural timelines and create one that starts at least 3,000 years ago.

 Activity 5 – What do architects do?